 Need for, and Use of, Resources

 The IE Grant does not support major infrastructure requests related to the initiative.
 For major infrastructure requests, an alternative source of funding should be pursued, such as the Canada Foundation for Innovation.
-For the five-year IE Grants eleventh competition, NSERC and the CFI have developed a joint application and review procedure.
-Applicants wishing to use this procedure should consult CFI's new College-Industry Innovation Fund: Stream 2.
+For the five-year IE Grants fourteenth competition, NSERC and the CFI have developed a joint application and review procedure.
+Applicants wishing to use this procedure should consult CFI's College-Industry Innovation Fund: Stream 2.

 Entry-Level Innovation Enhancement Grant